-In this paper, we study income-based affirmative action policies in college admissions in Brazil, where they are implemented on a large scale.
-We start by showing empirically that low-income students outperform their higher-income peers in college when they have the same college-admission score.
-Our empirical findings suggests efficiency gains can be obtained if college admissions favor low-income applicants because such a policy would substitute low-income students for high-income students with similar admission scores.
+students outperform their higher-income peers in college when they have the same college-admission score.
+Our empirical findings suggest that efficiency gains can be obtained if college admissions favour low-income applicants because such a policy would substitute low-income students for high-income students with similar admission scores.
 Then, we investigate whether the efficiency gains generated by income-based affirmative action policies are economically meaningful and outweigh unintended distortions in educational investments.
-To that end, we build an overlapping-generations model and calibrate it to Brazilian data to study the long-run implications of income-based affirmative action for investment decisions, efficiency, and welfare gains.
+To that end, we build an overlapping-generation model and calibrate it to Brazilian data to study the long-run implications of income-based affirmative action for investment decisions, efficiency and welfare gains.

 Our main result is that income-based affirmative action is an effective policy to promote educational opportunities and to improve welfare.
-Optimally designed income-based criteria for college admissions not only improves welfare but also increases aggregate output.
+Optimally designed income-based criteria for college admissions, not only improves welfare, but also increases aggregate output.
 Furthermore, such a policy would make nearly 80% of households better off and would reduce intergenerational persistence of earnings by 5.7%.

-We enrich a standard overlapping-generations model with a detailed college admissions process; we numerically solve for the stationary equilibrium; and we calibrate the model to the data.
+We enrich a standard overlapping-generation model with a detailed college admissions process; we numerically solve for the stationary equilibrium and we calibrate the model to the data.
 We model college admissions akin to the Brazilian market, providing a realistic framework consistent with our data.